open-feature/go-sdk-contrib/providers/flagd/README.md

 ```
 You may also provide additional options to configure the provider client
 ```
-flagd.WithService("http" or "grpc") // defaults to http flagd.WithHost(string)              // defaults to localhost
-flagd.WithPort(int32)               // defaults to 8080
+flagd.WithService(HTTP | HTTPS | GRPC) // defaults to http, https is not currently implemented by flagd flagd.WithHost(string)              // defaults to localhost flagd.WithPort(int32)               // defaults to 8080
-flagd.WithProtocol(string)          // defaults to http (https is not currently supported by flagd)
 ```
 for example:
 ```